numpy/numpy/doc/source/reference/internals.code-explanations.rst

 Function call
 -------------

-This section describes how the basic universal function computation loop is setup and executed for each of the three different kinds of execution possibilities.
-If :cdata:`NPY_ALLOW_THREADS` is defined during compilation, then the Python Global Interpreter Lock (GIL) is released prior to calling all of these loops (as long as they don't involve object arrays).
+This section describes how the basic universal function computation loop is setup and executed for each of the three different kinds of execution.
+If :cdata:`NPY_ALLOW_THREADS` is defined during compilation, then as long as no object arrays are involved, the Python Global Interpreter Lock (GIL) is released prior to calling the loops.
 It is re-acquired if necessary to handle error conditions.
-The hardware error flags are checked only after the 1-D loop is calcluated.
+The hardware error flags are checked only after the 1-D loop is completed.

 One Loop